The 20 Best Historical Sites in Mumbai

 On the western coast of Mumbai, not that far from Haji Ali Dargah and Siddhivinayak Temple, lies one of the city’s lesser known historical sites.

-Built in 1675, this fort is among the city’s oldest colonial sites, built around the time the islands of Bombay were handed over to the British.
-There’s some dispute over who exactly built this fort.
+There’s some dispute over who built this fort.
 Some say the Portuguese, others the British.
-In any case, the vast majority of its 350 life-span were in the hands of the British and it was used by then to defend against attacks from the Portuguese and the Maratha Empire in the 1700s.
+In any case, the vast majority of its 350 life-span were in the hands of the British and it was used by them to defend against attacks from the Portuguese and the Maratha Empire in the 1700s.

 Alongside Mahim Fort & Bandra Fort (both on this list), it was one of 3 primary defensive batteries that the British operated along this coastline and one of the top colonial historical sites in Mumbai.